xpqz/dyalog-docs/windows-installation-and-configuration-guide/docs/runtime-applications-addional.md

 ## Accessing your Application using RIDE

 If you wish to access your run-time application remotely using the RIDE, you must  put a copy of the appropriate Conga DLLs (see [Files](files-and-directories.md)) in the same directory as your .EXE or workspace.
-This is different from previous versions of Dyalog which had separate RIDE DLLs.

 ## Additional Files for Syncfusion